Gagandeep-Sethi/sky-assignment1/README.md

 ## Installation

-- Make a folder name oof your choice
+- Make a folder name of your choice

 - open that folder inside you code editor and paste below cmd